Course - Research on Health Promotion/Positive Health Research - HLS8008

 Learning methods and activities

 Lectures, student presentations of papers with feedback from the teachers and audience.
-Emphasis is placed on student active learning with some lectures.
-The course may be taught in English.
-If less than 5 persons are registered the course may be cancelled.
+The sessions focus on student activity, complemented by traditional lectures.
+The course is taught in English.
+If less than 5 persons are registered for the course, the course may be cancelled.
+Participation is mandatory.
+The course coordinator may approve up to 20% absence from the mandatory lectures.

 Compulsory assignments